PowerShell/Community-Blog/README.md

 The intended purpose of this blog is to provide a platform for the PowerShell Community to show off the great things you can do with PowerShell.
 The blog should be a set of simple steps to take, with PowerShell, to achieve some task.
-Blog posts can cover either Windows PowerShell, or the open source PowerShell 7.
+Blog posts can cover either Windows PowerShell or the open-source PowerShell 7.
 While we welcome deep, deep posts, most posts are likely to be at the 200-300 level.
-In other words, great practical advice on how to solve real-world IT Professional problems, with a side-helping of technical depth.
+In other words, great practical advice on solving real-world IT Professional problems, with a side-helping of technical depth.
 This blog welcomes submissions to the blog both from internal Microsoft teams and external people.